Daredevil: Redemption by author David Hine and illustrator Michael Gaydos

 Murdock takes a case in Alabama, because in Marvel 616 lawyers don’t have jurisdictions, defending an accused Satanist child murderer.
 Anyone with half a brain can tell you this poor young man is innocent.
 Satanists don’t sacrifice children like this no matter what the scare tactics media says.

 But this highly religious rural town disagrees and is set on executing this falsely accused suspect.
-Murdock vastly underestimates the lengths that the corrupt cops and town officials will go to to hide the facts of this case and he starts to lose.
+Murdock vastly underestimates the lengths that the corrupt cops and town officials will go to to hide the facts of this case and he starts to lose in the courtroom.

 So he calls in his friend DD, as in he puts on his DD costume to scare the person most likely to have actually done it into confessing.
 As smart as he is he doesn’t seem to consider that people seeing Daredevil away from New York is going to be really odd and suspicious.